 Day 3: Toledo

-Approximately an hour bus ride away from Madrid’s city center with regular daily service, Toledo is an easy day trip from Spain’s capital or a perfect stop en route to the southern regions.
+Approximately an hour bus ride away from Madrid’s city center with regular daily service, Toledo is an easy day trip from Spain’s capital.
+Or a perfect stop on a road trip en route to other regions in the country.
 Situated on a hilltop overlooking a deep gorge, it is hard to imagine a more stunning location than Toledo’s.
 It often called the “city of three cultures” because of its influences from Christians, Muslims and Jews over the course of its history.

 Toledo is a small enough to easily explore in one day.
-A visit to the cathedral, synagogue, monastery and Alcazar are all worthy stops.
-But if you’re more into views, cross over the Rio Tejo on the Puente de San Martín for an excellent panorama view of the old city.
+A visit to the Santa Iglesia Catedral Primada de Toledo, Sinagoga de Santa María La Blanca, Monasterio de San Juan de los Reyes and Alcázar de Toledo are all worthy stops that will keep you plenty busy for 24 hours.
+If you’re more into views, cross over the Rio Tejo on the Puente de San Martín for an excellent panorama view of the old city.
 Pack a picnic and this makes for a stunning and romantic place to catch the sunset.

-The Andalusia region of Southern Spain is a beautiful and rustic .
+The Andalusia region in southern Spain is a beautiful and rustic destination on your 2 week itinerary.
 It was home to much of the Moorish development of the 14th through 16th centuries and architectural vestiges of those times remain in cities throughout the region.
 It feels uniquely different than other parts of Europe!

-Some of Spain’s most picturesque locations are in Andalusia, which is one of the reasons why I recommend dedicating at least 3 days, but preferably 5 days, to explore Spain;s largest state.
-The region is pretty well-connected via bus and train, but you could also rent a car if you are willing to brave the Spanish highways.
-A few of the most notable stops listed in the order you should visit them are:
+Some of Spain’s most picturesque locations are in Andalusia, which is one of the reasons why I recommend dedicating at least 3 days, but preferably 5 days, to explore Spain’s largest state.
+The region is pretty well-connected via bus and train, but you could continue driving with your rental car from Madrid as the drive from Segovia is about 5 hours.

 On my first trip to Spain, I fell in love with Seville.
 It is a fairly large city famous for its ornate Plaza de Espana, Giralda tower and Alcazar.
 The Alcazar, an old palace that dates back to the 10th century, was especially impressive.
 Its walls are engraved with intense detail in a distinctly Islamic/Moorish style.
 Seville is also one of the best places in Spain to experience flamenco dancing.
 My first flamenco show was incredible—they were some seriously talented dancers!